The Sardine Run South Africa

 Many dive charter companies now make their own migration to the Eastern Cape to set up temporary bases on the Wildcoast and take people out in search of sardine related action.

-Expeditions are run from as far south as Port Elizabeth, up to Mboyti, just north of Port St Johns.
+Expeditions are run from as far south as Port Elizabeth, up to Mbotyi, just north of Port St Johns and Port Edward on the Durban South Coast

 Rather than doing all the running yourselves, our advice is to choose your location based on your available dates, and wait.